PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 Option              | Description
 --------------------|--------------------
-address             | local interface tunnel binds to, '127.0.0.1' for connections from local host only, '0.0.0.0' for connections from everywhere.
-'127.0.0.1' by default signaturetype       | signature type for new keys.
-0 (DSA), 1 (ECDSA-P256), 7 (EDDSA), 11 (RedDSA).
-RSA signatures (4,5,6) are not allowed and will be changed to 7.
-7 by default cryptotype          | crypto type for new keys.
+address             | Local interface tunnel binds to, '127.0.0.1' for connections from local host only, '0.0.0.0' for connections from everywhere. (default: 127.0.0.1) port                | Port of client tunnel. signaturetype       | Signature type for new keys.
+RSA signatures (4,5,6) are not allowed and will be changed to 7. (default: 7) cryptotype          | Crypto type for new keys.
 Experimental.
-Should be always 0 destinationport     | connect to particular port at destination.
-0 by default (targeting first tunnel on server side for destination) keepaliveinterval   | send ping to the destination after this interval in seconds.
-0 by default meaning no pings
+Should be always 0 destinationport     | Connect to particular port at destination.
+0 by default (targeting first tunnel on server side for destination) keepaliveinterval   | Send ping to the destination after this interval in seconds. (default: 0 - no pings) keys                | Keys for destination.
+When same for several tunnels, will be using same destination for every tunnel.

-So, given the example above, if you connected to 127.0.0.1:6668 on localhost, i2pd would tunnel that connection to irc.ilita.i2p
+So, given the example above, if you connected to 127.0.0.1:6668 on localhost, i2pd would tunnel that connection to irc.ilita.i2p.

 Server/generic tunnels
 ----------------------